Experience Auckland Museum at Home

 The earliest photo of Auckland on record was taken around 1857 – marking the beginning of landscape photography in the city.

 This small exhibition records changes over time to the shoreline of the Waitematā, and immediate surrounds through historical Auckland photography.

-Explore the Auckland CBD, and identify current locations that are barely recognisable today and see the visible changes over time to the 3500 acres of land on which Apihai Te Kawau of Ngāti Whātua invited William Hobson to establish Auckland.
+Explore Auckland and identify current locations that are barely recognisable today and see the visible changes to the 3500 acres of land on which Apihai Te Kawau of Ngāti Whātua invited William Hobson to establish Auckland.

 Image (right): Looking down Shortland Street.
 Photographer unknown.
 Circa 1864.

 Image (above): Kinder, J. (c1868).
 The Cemetery, Auckland.
 Auckland War Memorial Museum Tāmaki Paenga Hira.
 PH-ALB-88-p51-1